tve/sensorgnome-build/SOFTWARE.md

    select the SDcard as destination, start the flashing process.
 3. Remove the SDcard and plug it into the rPi, power on the rPi.
 It will take up to a minute for the rPi to initialize and start its hot-spot.
-4. To connect to the hot-spot look for an SSID of the form SG-1234RPI3ABCD and connect to it.
+4. To connect to the hot-spot look for an SSID of the form SG-1234RPI3ABCD-init and connect to it, no password required.
    This should automatically bring up a browser with instructions.
    If it doesn't, bring up a browser at `http://192.168.7.2/'.
 5. Follow the instructions to set a password for the Sensorgnome, a short name, and a password for the hot-spot.
 6. IMPORTANT: At this point you will be disconnected from the hot-spot because it switches from no-password to the password you just set.
+   The hot-spot SSID (name) also changes from SG-1234RPI3ABCD-init to SG-1234RPI3ABCD (i.e., no trailing "-init").
-You thus have to reconnect to the hot-spot using the password.
-Some devices do not give you the chance to enter the password (they remember that the hot-spot was password-less) so you may have to "forget" or delete the wifi network in your device, rescan for wifi networks, and then connect.
+   You will have to reconnect to the hot-spot (without "-init") using the password.
+   (The hot-spot with trailing "-init" will continue to appear on your device for a minute or so, this is because your device remembers it even though it is no longer active.)
-7. When reconnecting the Sensorgnome Web UI should automatically come up in the browser, if not, navigate again to `http://192.168.7.2` or `http://sgpi.local`.
+7. When reconnecting, the Sensorgnome Web UI should automatically come up in the browser, if not, navigate again to `http://192.168.7.2` or `http://sgpi.local`.
 8. Please proceed to [Configure and Verify Radios](RADIO-CONFIG.md).